 I wondered what made this woman to, all of a sudden, go into a Pharisees house at the risk of humiliation (because she was a woman of questionable character) and approach Jesus.
-Then I thought maybe, some things happened behind the scenes, things not recorded in the gospel.
+Then I thought maybe, there were some things that happened behind the scenes.
+Things not recorded in the gospel.

-Just think of it this way: she was a woman of questionable character, a prostitute.
-Because of this, she lost her dignity as a human being.
-To add insult to injury, she probably was not welcome in society.
-So she probably lived her life alone, being ridiculed by the people and probably being put to shame by some of the Pharisees, one of whom would probably be Simon the host of Jesus that night.
+Just think of it this way - she was a woman of questionable character - a prostitute.
+Because of this, she has lost her dignity as a human being.
+To add insult to injury, she probably was not welcome in the society.
+So she probably lived her life alone, being ridiculed by the people and probably being put to shame by some of the Pharisees - one of whom would probably be Simon the host of Jesus that night.

-The events that led to this outburst of emotion from the woman, we can only guess.
-Jesus probably showed her the respect she never knew nor expected.
-And this precisely is the main point of the gospel: that we are God's children and because of this we are worthy of dignity and respect.
+The events that led to this outburst of emotion from the woman - we can only guess.
+But if my imagination is right, Jesus probably showed her the respect she never knew nor expected.
+And this precisely is the main point of the gospel - that we are Gods children and because of this we are worthy of dignity and respect.
 Jesus gave her the dignity she lost.
 He probably made her feel that she was important and worth the respect of Jesus and the love of God.

 Everyone is precious in the sight of God.

 "Lord, you are more precious than silver.
 Lord, you are more costly than gold.
 Lord, you are more beautiful than diamonds.
 Nothing I desire compares with you."That song is our prayer - our hope that one day - God will be number one in our lives.
 But with God - change the word